-We feel defeated until the Lord + Jesus Christ is preached into our ears.
+We feel defeated until the Lord + Jesus, the Christ, is preached into our ears.
 The same is true for this somber crowd.
 Who do they meet on the way to the grave?
 The Lord + Jesus, Who is also accompanied by a large crowd.
 It is almost as if the Lord + Jesus purposely walked this way; as if He knew where He was going, so that He could meet this widow of Nain.
 For, upon seeing the somber crowds, the dead young man, and the widow, we are told by St. Luke that our Lord had compassion for her.
 The word for compassion in the Greek implies a suffering of one's heart for the person upon who the compassion is directed.
-In other words, our Lord ached in His heart for this woman.
+The compassion is literally felt "in the bowels."
+In other words, our Lord ached in His gut, to His very core, for this woman.

 This is not how He desired His most beloved creation to exist.
 He did not desire that we live with sin and death.
 When He created us, He did not desire that we live in pain and with fear of death.
-This is why He comes in our flesh.
-This is why He leaves His home in Heaven and becomes incarnate in our flesh, because we would never be able to rescue ourselves from the powers of sin, death and the devil.
+This is why He comes to us in our flesh.
+This is why He leaves His home in Heaven and becomes incarnate in our flesh, because we would never be able to rescue ourselves from the powers of sin, death, and the devil.
 The Lord must come and defeat our enemies.
 He must fulfill the Law and pay for the sin of mankind.
-He must suffer and die in our flesh, so that He might rise again on the third day and show that He is indeed the Lord of life and has conquered sin and death, and has put the devil in eternal place in Hell once and for all.
+He must suffer and die in our flesh, so that He might rise again on the third day, and show that He is indeed the Lord of life and has conquered sin and death, and has put the devil in his eternal place in Hell once and for all.

 For this widow of Nain, He shows a glimpse of this power over death.
-For, He goes to the casket and says, "Young man, I say to you, arise!"
+For, He goes to the casket and says, "Young man, I say unto thee, 'Arise!"
 And the young man sat up alive.
 Not only did he sit up alive, but he began to speak.
 In other words, he was able to think and feel, and form words and sentences.
 He was fully alive.

-When our Lord told the widow of Nain to not weep.
+When our Lord told the widow of Nain to "Weep not."
 There was comfort in those words.
 For, just like when we say that to someone, it implied His compassion for her.
-It implied that He felt her pain and if He could do anything about it He would take away her sad heart and give her a heart of joy.
-When we say "do not weep" to someone, we surely wish to take away that person's pain, but the means escape us, especially when we are talking to someone who has lost someone to death.
+It implied that He felt her pain and if He could do anything about it, He would take away her sad heart and give her a heart of joy.
+When we say "Weep not" to someone, we surely wish to take away that person's pain, but the means escape us, especially when we are talking to someone who has lost someone to death.
 We cannot restore their loved one to life again, but we would if we could.
-However, our Lord + Jesus Christ has that power, and He does what He can do to take away this woman's pain and sorrow.
+However, our Lord + Jesus, the Christ has that power, and He does what He can do to take away this woman's pain and sorrow.
 He restores her young son to her alive.